zouhour-guiras/Spring-School-Docs/docs/Chapter 2.md

 **<div style="color: Royalblue;">The Promise object</div>**

-- A promise is an object that is returned and to which callbacks are attached rather than passing callbacks to a function.<br>
 - The "Promise" object which represents the completion or failure of an asynchronous operation.<br>
 ➢ A promise is an object that is returned and to which callbacks are attached, rather than passing callbacks to a function.<br>
 ➢ A promise in JavaScript is an object that represents the state of an asynchronous operation<br>